DhwaniSaliya/Ex_Date/README.md

 - **Smart Expiry Tracking**
   - Lists upcoming items expiring within the next 30 days.

-  - Sends local notifications approximately 12 hours before an item expires.
+  - Sends local notifications everyday starting from when there's 7 days left for an item to expire.

 - **Screens & Functionality**
   - **Splash Screen**: Simple and smooth animated startup.